M66B/FairEmail/docs/FAQ-es-rES.md

 * *me.everything.badger.permission.BADGE_COUNT_READ*
 * *me.everything.badger.permission.BADGE_COUNT_WRITE*

 FairEmail will keep a list of addresses you receive messages from and send messages to and will use this list for contact suggestions when no contacts permissions is granted to FairEmail.
 This means you can use FairEmail without the Android contacts provider (address book).
-Note that you can still pick contacts without granting contacts permissions to FairEmail, only suggesting contacts won't work without contacts permissions.
+Ten en cuenta que todavía puedes elegir contactos sin conceder sus permisos a FairEmail, solo sugerir que los contactos no funcionarán sin los permisos de contactos.

 <br />

 <a name="faq2"></a>
-**(2) Why is there a permanent notification shown?**
+**(2) ¿Por qué se muestra una notificación permanente?**

 A low priority permanent status bar notification with the number of accounts being monitored and the number of operations pending (see the next question) is shown to prevent Android from killing the service that takes care of continuous receiving email.
 This was [already necessary](https://developer.android.com/reference/android/app/Service.html#startForeground(int,%20android.app.Notification)), but with the introduction of [doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) in Android 6 Marshmallow this is more than ever necessary.
 Doze mode will stop all apps when the screen is off for some time, unless the app did start a foreground service, which requires showing a status bar notification.